 Many organisations offer great training on movement building, organising, communications, facilitation and messaging.

-• NEON’s training programme covers a wide range of topics from communication skills to messaging to movement building.
+NEON’s training programme covers a wide range of topics from communication skills to messaging to movement building and transformative organising.
 Their help desk also offers coaching and support for movement actors.
 It’s free for unfunded groups and individuals and has a sliding fee scale for funded organisations.

 Sustaining your organisation